jochenjonc/blog-component-state/README.md

 }
 ```

-But the values are not updating in the parent component.
+If we run the code we will see that the values are not updating in the parent component.

+We faced a problem related to the fact that nearly all observables are cold, which means that every subscriber will get it's own instance of the producer.

+You might be even more confused now, as our source that produces the formGroup is a `ReplaySubject`.
+Which is multi-casting values and sharing one producer with multiple subscribers...

-We forgot that our `formGroup$` observable ends with a `map` operator,
+What we forgot here is that our `formGroup$` observable ends with a `map` operator,
-which returns are a uni-cast observable.
+which turns everything after it again into a uni-cast observable.

+So what happened?
-What happened is we subscribed once in the template over the `async` pipe to render the form.
+We subscribed once in the template over the `async` pipe to render the form.
 And another time in the component internals to emit value changes from the form.

+As we now know that the map operator turned everything into a uni-cast observable again,
-As `formGroup$` is uni-cast we created a new `FormGroup` instance for every subscription.
+we realize created a new `FormGroup` instance for every subscription.
+The subscription in the template as well as the subscription happens internally over @Output().

 This can be solved by adding a multicast operator like `share` or `shareReplay` at the end of `formGroup$`.

-As we also have late subscribers (`async` pipe in the template), we use `shareReplay` with `bufferSize` 1.
+As we also have late subscribers, the `async` pipe in the template, we use `shareReplay` with `bufferSize` 1 serve them the actual formGroup instance.

 ```typescript
    formGroup$: Observable<FormGroup> = this.state$